mohamadhasansalmaaniyaan72/Exchange/README.md

 ------------------------------------------------------------------------
 <p align="center"><strong>EXCHANGE:</strong></p>

 <p align="justify">This application is an integrated all-in-one platform that allows you to manage your stock market and cryptocurrency accounts.
-You can also store your TRX digital assets offline within the application, securely save passwords for your applications and websites (RamzBiz Va RamzBiz-V2), scan and generate QrCodes(RamzCode), compress images, and register and manage products, items, and other records that have expiration dates, along with many other features...</p>
+You can also store your TRX digital assets offline within the application, securely save passwords for your applications and websites (RamzBiz and RamzBiz-V2), scan and generate QrCodes(RamzCode), compress images, and register and manage products, items, and other records that have expiration dates, along with many other features...</p>
 <p>Recommended System: <strong>Windows(Vindoz) 8.0 or higher</strong></p>
 <p>If you have any problems, send a message to the email in the app or write your message in the links provided.</p>
 <p><strong>Currently, the validity period of each energy is 6 months.<br/> Initial amount: 700TRX, Amount per period: 50TRX </strong></p>